 The monarch migration is an endangered phenomenon.
 Logging in the overwintering sites in Mexico reduces the area available for the monarchs.
 The Monarch Butterfly Biosphere Reserve, established in 1986, is intended to protect the overwintering areas.
 But studies have shown that deforestation has occurred within the reserve.
 Some of that deforestation can be tracked from space with Landsat imagery.

 According to Monarch Watch, during the 2012–2013 season, monarch colonies occupied the lowest number of hectares of forest in the previous 20 years.
 But the 2013–2014 season was even lower.
-The 2014–2015 season saw a slight increase in area of forest occupied, but monarch populations this low are extremely vulnerable.
+Recent seasons have seen a slight increase in area of forest occupied, but monarch populations this low are extremely vulnerable.
 Just one winter storm could severely decrease their numbers.